rkeiii/aws-mfa-v2/README.md

 ```
 aws-mfa --mfa-profile existing-profile-name --token 123456
 ```
 3. Examine ~/.aws/credentials and see the newly added temporary credentials.
 Note: The script will insert the temporary STS credentials into a new named profile based on the named profile provided as the first positional argument to this script with "-mfa" appended.
 4. Try calling an AWS service using the new named profile created by the script.
 Following the example above:
 ```
-aws s3 ls --profile existing-profile-name-mfa
+aws sts get-caller-identity --profile existing-profile-name-mfa
 ```

 # Configuration example to assume a role that requires MFA